TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 Orchestration provides a fundamental building block of most modern service-oriented architectures, and Temple's generated projects are no exception.
 Temple provides several industry standards methods of automatically deploying your services.

+The currently supported frameworks are:
+* Docker Compose
+* Kubernetes

 ## Adding Orchestration to your Templefile
 Orchestrating your project automatically requires only a single line of configuration in your Templefile.
 Working from the example in the [Getting Started](../getting-started) guide: